LeQuangHai204/OOP-Custom-Program/README.md

-# swin-adventure-oop-program
+# Swin adventure console game with unit test

 ## Vision

-Swin-Adventure will provide hours of interactive fun for Swinburne students who want to be entertained during lectures on their notebooks.
-Swin-Adventure is a console based adventure game that allows people to explore a fantasy world instead of listening to lectures.
+Swin-Adventure is a text-based adventure game that immerses players in a fantasy world filled with exploration and discovery.
+Leveraging object-oriented programming principles, the game provides a rich experience where players can interact with various objects, navigate through diverse locations, and unravel the mysteries of the game world.
+To ensure robustness and reliability, the project is accompanied by a comprehensive suite of unit tests that validate the functionality of key components.

 ## The Maze Game